Maxwell317898/dok-roblox/README.md

 here is the main script loadstring(game:HttpGet('https://raw.githubusercontent.com/Maxwell317898/dok-roblox/main/maindokscipt'))()
 ### my Tos when You use this
 I do not condone the use of hacks as it brakes Roblox's [tos](https://en.help.roblox.com/hc/en-us/articles/203312450-Cheating-and-Exploiting)
-I cannot be held accountable for damages delt/made by this script
+I cannot be held accountable for damages delt/made by this script The only Time i would allow Hacks or the ability to gain a advantige is for debuging and ligitament use cases
 # oversimplifyed code snippet
 ![img](https://github.com/Maxwell317898/dok-roblox/blob/main/doksnipet.png)